seanbetts/ava.ai/chainlit.md

-# 🤖 Welcome to your personal assistant
+# 🧑‍🦲 Welcome to Ava

 ### **👋 Hi there!**
-💁 I've been built to help you with every day tasks.
+I'm Ava and I can help you with every day tasks.
 Currently I can help you with the following:
 - I can ingest lots of different documents, data, and images 📄📊🖼️
 - I can get content from webpages 🌐
 - I can produce summaries and wordclouds of your content 📝☁️